autophagy/twitter-bg-restorer/README.md

 Install from the Web Store and click on 'Options' below the extension.

 This is where it gets a little unwieldy, but whatever.
-Go to a link that contains your tweet (so you can see your background), press ctrl+u to view the source.
+Go to your twitter settings and click on the Design tab.
+Make sure the background image you want to use appears in the preview window in the 'Customize your own' section.

-Ctrl+f for 'js-user-style-bg-img'.
-There should be a bit that says `body.user-style-<YOUR USERNAME>`.
-Inside this there should be a css rule that says `background-image: url(X)`, like below:
+Press ctrl+u to view the source of the page.
+Search (with ctrl+f) through this source code for "background_image_preview".
+In this tag, there should be some code specifying the URL of your background image, like this:

 ![Sample Image](Source/instruction.png)